Muh-aza/BOP/README.md

 ### Gene Relationship Data

 The datasets contain **gene–gene interaction relationships derived from KEGG signaling pathways**, which are used to evaluate the effectiveness of structural anchor prompt optimization in large language models.
-For example, the MAPK signaling pathway describes conserved molecular cascades involved in cell growth and differentiation. :contentReference[oaicite:1]{index=1}

 ## 📖 Citation